codeforamerica/CutePets/README.md

 1. Download and install the [Heroku Toolbelt](from: https://toolbelt.heroku.com).
 2. Create heroku project: `heroku create [app name]`
 3. Push code: `git push heroku master`
+4. Add Facebook environment variables
+    1. `heroku config:set oauth_access_token="your_access_token_goes_here"`
-4. Add Twitter environment variables
+5. Add Twitter environment variables
     1. `heroku config:set api_key="your_consumer_key_goes_here"`
     2. `heroku config:set api_secret="your_consumer_secret_key_goes_here"`
     3. `heroku config:set access_token="your_access_token_goes_here"`
     4. `heroku config:set access_token_secret="your_access_token_secret_goes_here"`
-5. Configure pet datasource–you have two options (below).
+6. Configure pet datasource–you have two options (below).
 Search on Petfinder for your shelter and use that if you find it, otherwise look on PetHarbor.
     1. **Petfinder**
         1. Register for an account at [petfinder.com](https://www.petfinder.com/) and then get your [API key](https://www.petfinder.com/developers/api-key).
 To find the shelter id, find a shelter's page on petfinder.com.
 The id is the last two letters followed by three numbers in the shelter page url. i.e. For this shelter page, [http://www.petfinder.com/shelters/CA154.html](http://www.petfinder.com/shelters/CA154.html), the shelter id is CA154.
         2. Add Petfinder environment variables.